Skip to content

 Medication Guide

-Generic Saxenda in Korea: How the Liraglutide Copy Story Really Lands
+Generic Saxenda in Korea: What the Liraglutide Copy Story Actually Means in 2026

 This article is for informational and lifestyle reference only and is not medical advice.
 Consult a qualified healthcare professional for any health-related decisions.

-Generic Saxenda in Korea: How the Liraglutide Copy Story Lands
+Generic Saxenda in Korea: What the Liraglutide Copy Story Actually Means in 2026

-Every GLP-1 subreddit has the same thread somewhere near the top: "when does Saxenda go generic and get cheap?"
-For the US audience, part of that answer already arrived.
+Every GLP-1 forum runs some version of the same question, usually phrased a little impatiently: when does Saxenda go generic and get cheaper?
+For US readers, part of the answer already landed.
 The FDA approved a Victoza-referenced generic liraglutide on December 23, 2024.
 Biocon announced FDA approval of its weight-management version, gSaxenda, on February 24, 2026.
-Hikma pitched its own launch against a US liraglutide market it sized at roughly $1.3 billion over 12 months.
+Hikma framed its US launch against a roughly $1.3 billion 12-month liraglutide sales base.
+That's the part you can screenshot.

-Korea is running a different clock.
+Korea is on a different clock.
 Handok signed a licensing, sales, and distribution deal with Biocon on May 24, 2024.
-As of April 2026, the standard-of-care patient materials in Korean clinics still reference brand Saxenda — not a local generic.
-That gap is the whole story.
+As of April 2026, the patient-facing materials in Korean clinics still reference brand Saxenda — not a local generic.
+The gap between those two facts is the whole point of this piece.

-Here's where the liraglutide-copy timeline sits for three markets (US, UK, Korea), what stays identical no matter which label ships, and what to ask before writing a prescription or paying out of pocket.
+Here is where the liraglutide-copy timeline sits across the US, UK, and Korea, what stays identical no matter which label ships, and what to ask before a prescription gets written or paid for out of pocket.

-The FDA approval stack is public.
+The US approval stack is public.
 The Korean approval stack is not — at least not with the same level of date precision.
-Put them side by side and the asymmetry is obvious.
+Put them next to each other and the asymmetry is obvious.

 DateWhat happenedWhy it matters